Skip to main content

 COURSES FROM AN OUT-OF-STATE COMMUNITY COLLEGE

-If you took English Composition coursework from a non 4-year institution (e.g. junior college in another state), you must take MCWP 40 and 50 to complete the Muir College writing requirement.
+If you took English Composition coursework from a non 4-year institution (e.g. junior college in another state), you must take MCWP 40/R and 50/R to complete the Muir College writing requirement.

 Students With Disabilities